Adam1000-code/Synapse-Engine/README.md

 Cheers! -Adam

 ### 10/16/24 **NEW**
+I've coded the basic collision handler and I'm now going to work on the animation states.
+As of now, I'm thinking of reworking the engine again, due to the fact that both times I've coded it I've used YouTube tutorials and other guides online.
+I'm thinking I start over and leave myself to figure everything out.
+Its a way to help me think like a programmer and escape tutorial hell.
+For now I'll finish what I've already started.
+I'm still debating it, so it may or may not happen.
+That's about it for now, good luck with your Synapse projects.
+Cheers! -Adam

 ## Recent Updates
 Beta 0.65 adds a better map parser, some bug fixes, and a camera movement system.